Financial Assistance Information

 Important Information for Students

-The law (the Higher Education Act of 1965, as amended, and regulation 34 CFR 668) requires University of Illinois Springfield (UIS) to notify enrolled students and the parents of dependent enrolled students annually of the availability of the following information:
+The law (the Higher Education Act of 1965, as amended, and regulation 34 CFR 668) requires UIS to notify enrolled students annually of the availability of the consumer information; including but not limited to:

-- your rights under the Family Education Rights and Privacy Act;
+• student rights under the Family Education Rights and Privacy Act.

-This information may be found in the UIS Academic Catalog as well as the UIS Consumer Information webpage at www.uis.edu/consumer-info.
+This information may be found on the UIS Consumer Information webpage at www.uis.edu/consumer-info.
+Students are sent an email each semester informing them where to find this information.

 Student Eligibility Information

-- High School Diploma or the equivalent, except those who transfer in at least 60 credits.
+• High School Diploma or the equivalent, except those who transfer in at least 60 college credits.

-- Enrolled in at least 3 credit hours each semester, although many programs such as loans require 6 credits.
+• Enroll in at least 3 credit hours each semester, although many programs such as student loans require at least 6 credit hours.

 Graduate students must meet the following conditions to be eligible for federal student financial aid:

-- Fully Admitted as a degree – or certificate – seeking student in a financial aid-eligible program.
-Students conditionally admitted to a program are not eligible for financial aid until they are fully admitted.
+• Fully Admitted as a degree – or certificate – seeking student in a financial aid-eligible program.
+Students conditionally admitted to a program are generally not eligible for graduate financial aid until they are fully admitted.

 Please note that most international students do not qualify for financial aid programs administered by the Office of Financial Assistance, with the exception of UIS scholarship and graduate assistantship/internship programs.